Muhammad al-Jawad: Death

-Muhammad al-Jawad died on 6 Dhu al-Hijjah 220 AH (30 November 835 CE) in Baghdad, after arriving there in Muharram 220 (January 835) at the request of al-Mu'tasim, who hosted him and his wife during the visit.
+Muhammad al-Jawad died on 6 Dhu al-Hijjah 220 AH (30 November 835) in Baghdad, after arriving there in Muharram 220 (January 835) at the request of al-Mu'tasim, who hosted him and his wife during the visit.
 He died at the age of about twenty-five, the youngest among the Twelve Imams.
 All major Sunni sources are silent about the cause of his death, including those by al-Tabari, al-Baghdadi, and Ibn al-Athir.
 Among medieval Sunni authors, an exception is Ibn al-Sabbagh, who accepts the possibility of murder.
 In contrast, Shia sources hold the Abbasids responsible in the deaths of multiple Shia Imams, including al-Jawad.
 In his case, Shia sources are nearly unanimous that he was murdered at the instigation of al-Mu'tasim.
 The silence of Sunni sources here is attributed by the Shia to the atmosphere of fear and intimidation under the Abbasids.
-In particular, Ibn Shahrashub said that he wrote his Manaqib ale Abi Talib "to bring forth what they [the Sunnis] have suppressed."
+In particular, Ibn Shahrashub said that he wrote his Manaqib Ale Abi Talib "to bring forth what they [the Sunnis] have suppressed."
 An exception here is al-Mufid who does not find the evidence for murder credible.
 Among other sources, Ithbat al-wassiya attributes a hadith to al-Rida, childless at the time, in which he apparently predicts the birth of his son al-Jawad and his murder.